 If you’re looking to channel your inner daredevil, rock climbing has heart-pumping potential.
 Atlantic Climbing School guarantees expert instruction and death-defying vistas.

 The unsullied skies of Downeast Maine are one of the best places in the world to gaze at the majestic Milky Way.
-The Acadia Night Sky Festival takes place September 22-25 2016, celebrating and promoting the protection of the star-studded night sky.
+The Acadia Night Sky Festival takes place every September, celebrating and promoting the protection of the star-studded night sky.
 Events include workshops, solar viewings, hikes, evening boat cruises and kayak tours under the stars.

 Ocean-to-table seafood is anything but a buzzword in these parts.
 Timeless seafaring traditions produce an extravaganza of fresh fish, none more revered than lobster.
 If you’re on a quest for the best local eats, Maine Foodie Tours is a fine way to explore Bar Harbor’s blossoming culinary landscape.